godatadriven/godatadriven-blog/content/installing-cloudera-on-azure.md

 On November 3rd 2015, GoDataDriven presented a webinar about [running Cloudera on MS Azure](https://info.microsoft.com/WE-Azure-WBNR-FY16-11Nov-03-Running-Cloudera-on-Azure.html), which is available after [registration](https://info.microsoft.com/WE-Azure-WBNR-FY16-11Nov-03-Running-Cloudera-on-Azure.html).

-## The use-case: Future-proof Data Science infrastructure for large European airport
+## The use-case: Data Science infrastructure for large European airport

-In order to explore and analyze data, one of the largest European airports approached GoDataDriven to set-up a pre-production environment with adequate security measures and ready for future production load.
+In order to explore and analyze data, one of the largest European airports approached GoDataDriven to set-up a pre-production environmentwith adequate security measures, robust enough for production load.
 Cloudera was selected as Hadoop distribution to be installed on MS Azure.

 The first use-case to motivate the installation of Cloudera was to be able to leverage the computing mechanisms offered to do predictive maintenance of the airpots'assets.
 By collecting data from all the assets in the Cloudera cluster, the airport was able to develop predictive models for the maintenance based on power usage, visitor flow and sensor data.